danrneal/full-stack-cafe/README.md

 From Postman import the postman collection (full-stack-cafe.postman_collection.json) into Postman and use a runner to run the entire collection.

+#### _Note: Postman tests need to be done with a fresh copy of the starter database or some of the test will fail.
+Specifically any drinks that have been deleted in previous tests will no longer be available causing all tests referencing those drinks to fail_

 ### Unit Tests

 Set a barista and manager token from Auth0 in your environment variables: